 These fins are made from Oceanic’s proprietary “Evaprene” which is a composite material which allows for increased performance and a longer life.

 You can also get these fins in black, yellow and blue if you are looking to match all of your gear.
-The Oceanic Vortex V-6’s are probably the best inexpensive diving fins.
+I think the Oceanic Vortex V-6’s are the best inexpensive diving fins.

 Cressi is owned by PADI Master scuba divers has been making quality diving equipment since the 1930’s and the Gara 3000 are typical of Cressi quality.